gagolews/genieclust/.devel/sphinx/weave/outliers.md

-The [*Deadwood*](https://deadwood.gagolewski.com/) outlier detection algorithm[^deadwood130] can be run on the clustered dataset to identify anomalous points in each cluster.
+The [*Deadwood*](https://deadwood.gagolewski.com/) outlier detection algorithm[^deadwood130] can be run on a clustered dataset to identify anomalous points in each cluster.
 This may be beneficial where the clusters are of heterogeneous densities.